 Iceland hot springs map

-Before telling you all about the things you should know before visiting the free geothermal pools, here is a complete free hot springs Iceland map.
-This is a kind of road to happiness you can follow during your trip!
+Before we talk about what you need to know before visiting the free geothermal pools, here’s a complete free hot springs Iceland map.
+It’s like a road to happiness that you can follow during your trip!

 Free hot springs Iceland: Know Before You Go